swelborn/tomopyui/docs/install.md

 conda env create -f environment.yml
 ```

-This will install a new environment called tomopyui.
+This will install a new environment called TomoPyUI.
 To activate this environment:

 ```
 conda activate tomopyui
 ```

 Once you do that, you should see (tomopyui) instead of (base) in your anaconda prompt.
-Your last step is to install tomopyui.
+Your last step is to install TomoPyUI.
 From the main directory (the one that has setup.py in it), run:

 ```
 pip install .
 ```

-## Installing tomopyui without CUDA
+## Installing TomoPyUI without CUDA

 If you don't have CUDA and just want to check out the ipywidgets, you can still do that using the environment.yml in the docs folder: